bearbob/LiftingLog/README.md

 # LiftingLog

- An android app written in React Native to log lifting progress
+An android app written in React Native to log lifting progress for power lifters.
 This projects serves as a training project to get used to React Native.

 ## Use Cases